pip-services/pip-services-docs/content/en/net/grpc/clients/commandable_grpc_client.md

 #### callCommand
 Calls a remote method via the GRPC commadable protocol.
-The call is made via Invoke method and all parameters are sent in args object.
+The call is made via the Invoke method and all parameters are sent in args object.
 The complete route to remote method is defined as serviceName + '.' + name.

 > `public` Task\<T\> CallCommandAsync\<T\>(string name, string correlationId, object requestEntity)